approov/quickstart-maui-httpclient/README.md

 ![Add ApproovSDK Package](readme-images/add-nuget-packages.png)

 Select and install the latest available version.
-Repeat the previous steps for the `ApproovHttpClient` package.
+Repeat the previous steps for the `ApproovService` package.

-## OKHTTP PACKAGE

-The `ApproovService` Android native implementation makes use of [OkHttp](https://square.github.io/okhttp/) library and it requires its inclusion in any project targetting Android.
-The package `Square.OkHttp3-4.9.3` from nuget.org is compatible with the latest version of the `ApproovService` package.

 ## USING THE APPROOV SERVICE